ericniebler/range-v3/doc/index.md

 ### View constness

-View is a range, pair of iterators.
+Logically, a view is like a pair of iterators.
 In order to work, and work fast, many views need to cache some data.
 In order to keep iterators small sized - this cached data stored in the view itself, and iterators holds only pointers to their view.
 Because of cache, many views have non-const only `begin()`/`end()` (though they may return const-iterators).
 Const version of `begin()`/`end()` (where provided) - are truly const, hence - tread-safe.